Cherreads

 Images flooded his mind.

-Armies clashing beneath dark skies.
+Armies clashing beneath a black sky.

 And at the center of it all—